Man killed in Hardee’s shooting on William Street yesterday

 He was unresponsive when being taken by emergency crews, and he was pronounced dead at the hospital.

-The suspect hasn’t been named.
-Police arrested him without incident within the first three minutes of the initial 911 call.
+Police arrested Sinks without incident within the first three minutes of the initial 911 call.

 No one else was injured.
 Neither men had any association with Hardee’s.